Where To Buy

 Dampening– This is damp!
 Very Damp!
 The Union Force Sl’s are made for high speed.
 There is no change in 2012 or 2013 when it comes to speed.
 It might even be a little better because with more support around the ankle comes more confidence.

 Shock Absorption– There is EVA foam everywhere on these bindings.
 They cored out the heel and put in EVA padding, have EVA across the footbed and EVA under the toe.
 These binding can handle just about any jump.

 A problem for 2011 and below but not for 2012 and 2013

-After many days on the hill we found one issue with the Union Force and Force SL aroud the Ankle.
-The small strap does not give you that feeling you are locked in and supported like many larger ankle straps do.
+After many days on the hill, we found one issue with the Union Force and Force SL around the Ankle.
+The small strap does not give you that feeling you are locked in and supported as many larger ankle straps do.
 When riding stiffer boards through chopped up moguled powder runs to get back to the chair your ankle feels very exposed and there is a lot more stress.
-On groomed runs or in most situations in the park you don’t notice this.
+On groomed runs or in most situations in the park, you don’t notice this.

 All in all the Union Force SL’s are some of the best bindings you can get for the price and we find these hard not to recommend.